Amzzy78/ecstatic_dance-limerick/README.md

 # ![Image of footer section] (../assets/images/footer-copyright-section.jpg)

-Images throughout the site suitable to the event.
+Images and video throughout the site suitable to the event.

 Subscribe button on connect page is linked to a subscribe page when details filled out and sent.

 Implementing

+Wireframe Mockups:

-First Mockup:
+First Mockup
 After talking with my tutor on the first draught, there were some issues she spotted that I had not considered when on a mobile phone device.
 The initial mockup idea would not translate well on a mobile device as the planned layout for the nav bar I wanted for the Ecstatic Dance Limerick would not translate well when on a mobile.
 It would be too many words in the header fighting for space.
 Modified to suit by playing with letter-spacing and margins left/right.